jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/index.md

 ## Auto-scaling Real-time Models

-To attach a new auto scaling to a running model:
+To attach a new auto-scaling to a running model:

 ### 1. Create a config file: